jnk0le/RFM7x-lib/README.md

 This module uses bk2425 chip which is a (BOM) cost optimized one, thus it doesn't have VDDPA output.
 Internal PA leaks only 300mV (LNA about 50mV) DC offset into antenna path, so it could be somehow possible to extract TREN (TXEN) signal.

+- PAEN (RXEN) have to be connected to CE line, like in cheap nRF+PA modules, since RFX treats it as "doesn't care" in TX mode (10us single shot transmissions should be possible)

 ##todo:
 - add missing config functions